Ron Fair

-Ronald Fair is an American record producer, record executive, musical arranger, recording engineer and conductor.
+Ronald Fair (born 1955) is an American record producer, record executive, musical arranger, recording engineer and conductor.
 A traditional record producer since 1970, Fair has been credited with orchestral production work on several commercially successful pop and R&B songs.

 Fair has discovered and mentored recording artists including Christina Aguilera, Vanessa Carlton, Keyshia Cole, Black Eyed Peas, Fergie, and the Pussycat Dolls.
 He has also held executive positions including manager of A&R at RCA Records, chairman of Geffen Records, president of A&M Records, and chief creative officer (CCO) of Virgin Records.